WildKnitter/MEAN_Final_Project/server/README.md

 ## Server and app setup and start
-- This assumes that the user has Node.js installed globally on their machine.
+This assumes that the user has Node.js installed globally on their machine and that they have done a git clone or have otherwise copied the MEAN_Final_Project into a folder.

+- In the command prompt:

 ```
-$ mkdir server
 $ cd server
-$ npm init
 $ npm install
 ```
+This will install the npm packages from package.json.

 ## PostgreSQL Setup
 + Create PostgreSQL DB User as defined above
-+ Create a DB named demo in PostgreSQL using [pgAdmin4](http://127.0.0.1:49799/browser/)
++ Create a DB named **hca** in PostgreSQL using [pgAdmin4](http://127.0.0.1:49799/browser/)
 + Execute the following to build and populate the DB with test data
 ```
 $ cd db